+Further proposals for future virtual team projects are listed on the wiki page.

+Summary of Virtual Team Participation

 NGI Outreach and User Support teams

 This section provides information about the activities that were carried out by the NGIs outside of the Virtual Teams, but contributed to the outreach and support for new user communities.